Planning Your Irish Vacation

 - Have fish & chips at least once; preferably in a pub at the edge of the ocean.

-- Even if you don’t like salmon, try the smoked salmon.
-It’s incredible.
+- Even if you don't like salmon, try the smoked salmon.
+You may just like it.

 - Guinness tastes better in Ireland.
 If you don't enjoy “the black stuff”, try Bulmer's- a lovely hard cider.